Diana-Rosado/Rosado-CPE-322/Labs/README.md

 ## Lab 1

-I pledge my honor that I have abided by the Stevens Honor System
+I pledge my honor that I have abided by the Stevens Honor System - Diana Rosado

 #### Half Adder
 After running the following commands: